 Mayo Clinic School of Health Sciences offers a 12-month postgraduate Nurse Practitioner or Physician Assistant Critical Care Fellowship at Mayo Clinic's campus in Jacksonville, Florida.
-The program trains highly qualified graduate nurse practitioners (NPs) and physician assistants (PAs) to become skilled, compassionate and efficient critical care providers.
+The program trains the highly qualified graduate nurse practitioner (NP) or physician assistant (PA) to become a skilled, compassionate and efficient critical care provider.

 The curriculum contains diverse didactic instruction and direct patient care clinical experience embedded in the foundation of Mayo Clinic: excellence in patient care, education and research.
 This program provides NPs or PAs with the training needed to deliver the highest quality care to critically ill or injured patients.

 The goal of the program is to provide specialized training to a motivated PA or NP who is interested in pursuing a career in critical care medicine.

 The fellowship will not be accredited in its initial year.
 Once the program graduates its first NP or PA, the program will seek accreditation from both nurse practitioner and physician assistant national organizations.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
 Campus activity is conducted in Mayo Clinic Hospital and is interconnected with the Davis, Mayo and Cannaday buildings.